wagerlab/model-aggregator/README.md

    - Set read/write permissions on main script by running `sudo chmod -R 777 generatePicks.js`
 3. **Run the model**
    - See the 'Commands' section above for the specific commands to run depending on which data you want to view.

+## Consideration
+Without ThePredictionTracker.com, building this would be considerably more complicated.
+We rely on them heavily for data.
+A big thanks to them!